EdenSG/x-ray-project/x-ray-project.md

 ### Interesting facts

 * There are two types of x-rays: *soft x-rays* and *hard x-rays*.
-Hard x-rays
+Soft x-rays are usually defined as within the range of 10nm to 100pm (10<sup>-8</sup>m to 10<sup>-10</sup>m), whereas hard x-rays are between 100pm and 10pm (10<sup>-10</sup>m to 10<sup>-11</sup>m).
-* X-rays carry about 1,000,000 times the energy of visible light
+* X-rays carry about 1,000,000 times the energy of visible light.
+* They were first studied by Wilhelm Röntgen in 1885, and by Nickola Tesla in 1884.
+* X-rays were first used medically in January 1896 in Birmingham, England to see a needle stuck in a patient's hand.
+* The most common type of x-ray tube is the Coolidge tube, which works by shooting electrons at an anode target.

 ### How an x-ray is taken

 X-rays are fired out of an x-ray tube towards the subject, where they pass through or are absorbed by various tissues to varying amounts.
 The x-rays then hit the sensor that measures the levels.

 ## Science Applications (10)